CarmenChenEpi/566-prjoject/docs/index.md

     ## [5] cumulative_cases  deaths            cumulative_deaths
     ## <0 rows> (or 0-length row.names)

-The two datasets were merged into one dataset by date.
-Exploratory data analysis was conducted in the merged dataset.
-No missing value, implaussible vaule or data error was found.
-The data includes COVID-19 partial and fully vaccination rates, incidence cases, cumulative cases, deaths increase, as well cumulative deaths from 2020/12/14 to 2021/10/05.
-Both univariate and bivariate summary statistics was analyzed.
-Exploratory graphs were generated between vaccination rates and cases and deaths.

 \#Preliminary Results (provide summary statistics in tabular form and publication-quality figures, take a look at the kable function from knitr to write nice tables in Rmarkdown)